-Whatever your degree of interest there will be a trip to suit you.
-As a general rule you will have to get up early on a wildlife trip, as the majority of animals are most active at dawn and dusk.
+1. As a general rule you will have to get up early on a wildlife trip, as the majority of animals are most active at dawn and dusk.

-And you’ll need to be soberly dressed: khaki is synonymous with safaris for a reason – wear blue or black and you’re more likely to get bitten by a tsetse fly; wear white or a bright colour and you’ll stand out like a beacon to the camouflaged critters.
+2. You’ll need to be soberly dressed: khaki is synonymous with safaris for a reason – wear blue or black and you’re more likely to get bitten by a tsetse fly; wear white or a bright colour and you’ll stand out like a beacon to the camouflaged critters.

-Binoculars are always useful on any wildlife trip or safari, as you can rarely get as close to the animals as you would hope.
+3. Bring binoculars on any wildlife trip or safari, as you can rarely get as close to the animals as you would hope.
 But, when you get down to it, you need no special equipment for wildlife watching.
 Just open eyes and ears, mixed with a splash of good luck.

 Picking one single country to visit can be a challenge – so why not cross a few borders while you’re away?
 These trips pack in a glut of different cultures, food and experiences...
 More